 Augsburg University educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
 The Augsburg experience is supported by an engaged community that is committed to intentional diversity in its life and work.
 An Augsburg education is defined by excellence in the liberal arts and professional studies, guided by the faith and values of the Lutheran Church, and shaped by its urban and global settings.

-Augsburg College, as affirmed in its mission, prohibits discrimination on the basis of race, color, religious belief, national or ethnic origin, age, disability, gender, sexual orientation, gender identity or expression, marital status, familial status, genetic information, status with regard to public assistance, or citizenship in its educational policies, admissions policies, employment, scholarship and loan programs, athletic and/or school-administered programs, except in those instances where there is a bona fide occupational qualification or to comply with state or federal law.
-Augsburg College is committed to providing reasonable accommodations to its employees and students with disabilities.
+Augsburg University, as affirmed in its mission, prohibits discrimination on the basis of race, color, religious belief, national or ethnic origin, age, disability, gender, sexual orientation, gender identity or expression, marital status, familial status, genetic information, status with regard to public assistance, or citizenship in its educational policies, admissions policies, employment, scholarship and loan programs, athletic and/or school-administered programs, except in those instances where there is a bonafide occupational qualification or to comply with state or federal law.
+Augsburg University is committed to providing reasonable accommodations to its employees and students with disabilities.

 For further information, please contact the University’s Title IX Officer: